Overv/Open.GL/content/drawing.md

 <img src="media/img/c2_window2.png" alt="" />

-You should now have a reasonably understanding of vertex attributes and shaders.
+You should now have a reasonable understanding of vertex attributes and shaders.
 If you ran into problems, ask in the comments or have a look at the altered [source code](content/code/c2_color_triangle.txt).

 Element buffers
 ========